mmagnus/rna-tools/README.md

   --collapsed_view
   --cv                  alias to collapsed_view
   -v, --verbose         tell me more what you're doing, please!
-  --replace_hetatm      replace 'HETATM' with 'ATOM' [tested only with
+  --replace_hetatm      replace 'HETATM' with 'ATOM' [tested only with --get_rnapuzzle_ready] --inplace             in place edit the file! [experimental,
-                        --get_rnapuzzle_ready]
-  --inplace             in place edit the file! [experimental, only for
-                        get_rnapuzzle_ready, delete, get_ss, get_seq]
+                        only for get_rnapuzzle_ready, delete, get_ss, get_seq]
-  --mutate MUTATE       mutate residues, e.g. A:1A+2A+3A+4A,B:1A to mutate the
+  --mutate MUTATE       mutate residues,
-                        first nucleotide of the A chain to Adenine etc and the first nucleotide of the B chain --edit EDIT           edit 'A:6>B:200', 'A:2-7>B:2-7' --replace-chain REPLACE_CHAIN
+                         e.g. A:1A+2A+3A+4A,B:1A to mutate the first nucleotide of the A chain to Adenine etc and the first nucleotide of the B chain --edit EDIT           edit 'A:6>B:200', 'A:2-7>B:2-7' --rename-chain RENAME_CHAIN
+                        edit 'A>B' to rename chain A to chain B --replace-chain REPLACE_CHAIN
-                        a file PDB name with one chain that will be used to replace the chain in the original PDB file, the chain id in this file has to be the same with the chain id of the original chain
-  --delete DELETE       delete the selected fragment, e.g. A:10-16, or for
-                        more than one fragment --delete 'A:1-25+30-57' --extract EXTRACT     extract the selected fragment, e.g. A:10-16, or for more than one fragment --extract 'A:1-25+30-57'
+                        a file PDB name with one chain that will be used to replace the chain in the original PDB file, the chain id in this file has to be the same with the chain id of the original chain --delete DELETE       delete the selected fragment, e.g. A:10-16, or for more than one fragment --delete 'A:1-25+30-57' --extract EXTRACT     extract the selected fragment, e.g. A:10-16, or for more than one fragment --extract 'A:1-25+30-57' --uniq
+                        rna_pdb_toolsx.py --get_seq --uniq '[:5]' --compact --chain-first * | sort
+                        A:1-121        ACCUUGCGCAACUGGCGAAUCCUGGGGCUGCCGCCGGCAGUACCC...CA # rp13nc3295_min.out.1
+                        A:1-123        ACCUUGCGCGACUGGCGAAUCCUGAAGCUGCUUUGAGCGGCUUCG...AG # rp13cp0016_min.out.1
+                        A:1-123        ACCUUGCGCGACUGGCGAAUCCUGAAGCUGCUUUGAGCGGCUUCG...AG # zcp_6537608a_ALL-000001_AA
+                        A:1-45 57-71   GGGUCGUGACUGGCGAACAGGUGGGAAACCACCGGGGAGCGACCCGCCGCCCGCCUGGGC # solution
+  --chain-first
+  --oneline
+  --fasta               with --get-seq, show sequences in fasta format,
+                        can be combined with --compact (mind, chains will be separated with ' ' in one line)

+                        $ rna_pdb_toolsx.py --get_seq --fasta --compact input/20_Bujnicki_1.pdb
+                        > 20_Bujnicki_1
+                        ACCCGCAAGGCCGACGGC GCCGCCGCUGGUGCAAGUCCAGCCACGCUUCGGCGUGGGCGCUCAUGGGU
 ```

 Tricks: